 So, you’re planning a project on web scraping and don’t know where to start?
-Or maybe you’re looking for a solution best suited for your web scraping project?
+Or maybe you’re looking for a solution best suited for your web scraping projects?
 Whatever your case is, we can help you out here a little bit.

 In this article, we’ll go over how proxies come into play when project planning for web scraping.
 Meaning we’ll go over where to start for those who never worked with proxies and need a little kickstart, and gradually go down to how to choose the right proxies for your web scraping projects and discuss common bottlenecks in web scraping for the more seasoned businesses in the proxy market.

 Depending on whether you’re a newcomer or more experienced in the proxy world, check out the topics below to find what you’re looking for:

 - Planning a project on web scraping: where to start?

-- Choosing the right proxies for the job
+- Choosing the right proxies for web scraping projects

 - Most common bottleneck with web scraping

 Planning a project on web scraping: where to start?

 Alright, so you’re planning a web scraping project.
 Of course, in the beginning, you should think of web scraping project ideas.
-As a business, you already know what sort of data you’ll need.
+As a business, you should find out what sort of data you’ll need to extract.
 That can be anything: pricing data, SERP data from search engines, etc. For the sake of an example, let’s say you need the latter – SERP data for SEO monitoring.
 Now what?

-For any web scraping operation, you will need a vast amount of proxies (in other words, IPs) to successfully connect to the desired data source through your automated web scraping script.
+For any web scraping projects, you will need a vast amount of proxies (in other words, IPs) to successfully connect to the desired data source through your automated web scraping script.
 Then proxies will gather your required data from the web server, without reaching implemented requests limit, and slip under anti-scraping measures.

 Before jumping to look for a proxy provider and buying proxies, first, you need to know how much data you’ll be needing.
 In other words – how many requests you’ll be making per day etc. Based on data points (or request volumes) and traffic you’ll be needing, it will be easier for you to choose the right proxies for the job.